 During Your Visit

 Guests are required to maintain a 6-foot space between groups for social distancing at all times while inside the Aquarium.
 Signage and staff are stationed throughout our campus to help guide and reinforce these practices.
 Guests should use the floor markers throughout the Aquarium's buildings to maintain the proper distance from other groups during their visit.
 We ask that guests do not proceed to an exhibit/gallery area until the areas marked on the floor for social distancing are not being occupied by other groups.
 Guests are also being encouraged to proceed through busy areas without lingering, giving everyone the opportunity to safely enjoy our exhibits.

 Building Flow & Modifications

-The 4D Immersion Theater and Living Seashore touch pools are currently closed.
-The seating in Dolphin Discovery is also currently unavailable to guests, however, a walking path has been established through the exhibit and underwater viewing area to give guests the opportunity to see the dolphins.
+The Living Seashore touch pools are currently closed.
+The seating in Dolphin Discovery is currently reduced to 100 guests, however, a walking path has been established through the exhibit and underwater viewing area to give guests the opportunity to see the dolphins.